Amber Hsu (徐碧莉//xúbìlì) is a Chinese-born, US-raised, UK-based writer, filmmaker, poet, and visual artist.

-In 2017, Amber was selected to take part in a year-long, musical theatre lab residency run by the New Musical Development Collective in partnership with the Theatre Royal Stratford and The Other Palace.
+In 2017, Amber was selected to take part in a year-long, musical theatre lab residency run by the New Musical Development Collective in partnership with the Theatre Royal Stratford East and The Other Palace.

-In 2014, she was also awarded a Film London “London Calling” Award and commissioned to make her first short film: Next Time.
+In 2014, she was awarded a Film London “London Calling” Award and commissioned to make her first short film: Next Time.

-She is also a graduate of the Royal Court’s Unheard Voices Programme, The Royal Court Studio Group, and the BBC’s Writers Room London Voices group.
+She is a graduate of the Royal Court’s Unheard Voices Programme, The Royal Court Studio Group, and the BBC’s Writers Room London Voices group.

 Once, she also worked in a morgue.

 You can find her online at www.amberhsu.com, and on twitter @amberhsu.

 THREE TALES FROM OVID Royal Shakespeare Company (2017)

 ALL ROADS ARE LINED WITH TEETH Sharp & Fine, ODC Theater, San Francisco (2016)

 Writer of text as part of dance/music/theatre collaboration